aneu7373/codonopt/README.md

-CodonOpt — Codon Optimization Platform with RNAfold Integration
+**CodonOpt — Codon Optimization Platform with RNAfold Integration**

-CodonOpt is a reproducible codon optimization platform for DNA sequences that supports:

-Custom codon usage tables

-ORF-preserving optimization

-GC-content constraints

-Motif and restriction site avoidance

-Kleinbub or unbiased codon sampling

-Multiple unique optimized sequences per input

-RNA secondary structure evaluation via RNAfold

-Fully containerized execution via Docker

-Features

-✅ ORF-preserving codon optimization

-✅ Custom codon usage tables (Excel / TSV-based)

-✅ GC-content bounds

-✅ Codon exclusion lists

-✅ Motif & restriction site avoidance

-✅ Multiple optimized outputs per sequence

-✅ RNAfold secondary structure metrics

-✅ TSV report of all metrics

-✅ Dockerized & HPC-friendly

-Repository Structure
+CodonOpt is a reproducible codon optimization platform for DNA sequences that supports custom codon usage tables, ORF-preserving optimization, GC-content constraints, motif and restriction site avoidance, Kleinbub or unbiased codon sampling, generation of multiple unique optimized sequences, RNA secondary structure evaluation via RNAfold, and a comprehensive TSV report of all computed metrics.
+The platform is fully containerized using Docker and can be run identically on a local machine, shared workstation, or HPC environment.

+CodonOpt is designed for users who want fine-grained control over codon choice while ensuring biological validity, reproducibility, and downstream compatibility with cloning, expression, and RNA structure considerations.

+**Features**

+CodonOpt provides ORF-preserving codon optimization, supports custom codon usage tables supplied by the user, enforces GC-content bounds, allows explicit exclusion of specific codons, avoids user-defined motifs and restriction sites, supports unbiased or Kleinbub-style probabilistic codon sampling, generates multiple unique optimized sequences per input, computes RNA secondary structure metrics using RNAfold, outputs a detailed TSV report of all metrics, and runs reproducibly via Docker.

+**Repository Structure**

+The repository is organized as follows:

 .
 ├── codonopt/
-│   ├── main.py                 # CLI entrypoint
+│   ├── main.py
 │   ├── optimizer/
 │   ├── metrics/
 │   │   └── rnafold.py
 │   └── utils/
 ├── Dockerfile
 ├── README.md
-└── SelectedCodonTables.xlsx    # Example codon usage tables
+└── SelectedCodonTables.xlsx

+The codonopt/ directory contains all application logic.
+The Dockerfile defines a fully reproducible runtime environment, including RNAfold.
+SelectedCodonTables.xlsx is an example codon usage table file.

-Codon Usage Tables (IMPORTANT)
+**Codon Usage Tables (Required)**
-Where to put your codon table

-You must provide a codon usage table file when running CodonOpt.

-The file can live anywhere on your system

-When using Docker, it must be mounted into the container

-Recommended:
+CodonOpt requires a codon usage table file to be provided at runtime.
+The file can live anywhere on your system, but when running via Docker it must be mounted into the container.
+A common and recommended approach is to keep codon tables in a dedicated directory such as:

 codon_tables/
 └── SelectedCodonTables.xlsx

-Codon table format (Excel)
+The path to this file is supplied using the --codon-xlsx argument.

+**Codon Table Format**

-Each sheet corresponds to a codon usage table (e.g. organism or expression system).
+Codon usage tables are provided as an Excel file.
+Each sheet corresponds to a single codon usage table, for example an organism or expression system.
+The sheet name is selected using the --sheet argument.

-Required columns:

-Column	Description
+Each sheet must contain the following columns:

-AA	Amino acid (1-letter or 3-letter)
+AA: Amino acid (1-letter or 3-letter code)

-Codon	DNA codon (uppercase, e.g. GCT)
+Codon: DNA codon (uppercase, e.g. GCT)

-Frequency	Relative usage (does not need to sum to 1)
+Frequency: Relative codon usage (values do not need to sum to 1)

-Example:
+An example row layout is:

-AA	Codon	Frequency
+AA | Codon | Frequency
-A	GCT	0.27
+A | GCT | 0.27
-A	GCC	0.40
+A | GCC | 0.40
-A	GCA	0.23
+A | GCA | 0.23
-A	GCG	0.10
+A | GCG | 0.10

-You select the sheet using --sheet.

-Installation (Docker — Recommended)
-Build the image
+CodonOpt will normalize frequencies internally as needed.

+**Installation Using Docker (Recommended)**

+Docker is the recommended way to run CodonOpt, as it guarantees that RNAfold and all dependencies are installed correctly.

-From the repository root:
+From the repository root, build the Docker image:

 docker build -t codonopt:1.0 .

-Running CodonOpt (Docker)
+**Running CodonOpt Using Docker**

+When running via Docker, you must mount any input files (DNA sequences and codon tables) into the container.
+The examples below assume you are running from a directory that contains your input files.

-Minimal example
+Minimal Example
 docker run --rm \
   -v $(pwd):/data \
   codonopt:1.0 \